Ani511/space_weather_visualiser/README.md

 Summary

-The Agnirva Space Weather Visualizer is a powerful yet easy-to-use web application that brings complex space weather data to your fingertips.
+The Space Weather Visualizer is a powerful yet easy-to-use web application that brings complex space weather data to your fingertips.
 By leveraging NASA's reliable data sources and combining them with interactive visualizations, the app makes it simple for anyone to explore and understand the dynamic events occurring in space.
 Whether you're a student looking to learn more about solar flares or a researcher analyzing geomagnetic storms, this application provides the tools you need in an accessible format.